To view or edit the test sections, select a test file, suite, or case in the Test Browser pane.

 Cleanup: Name of the currently executing test

-For more information on using external files as inputs, see Use External Inputs in Test Cases.
-For information about the file format for Microsoft Excel files in Test Manager, see Specify Microsoft Excel File Format for Signal Data.
+For more information on using external files as inputs, see Run Tests Using External Data.
+For information about the file format for Microsoft Excel files in Test Manager, see Format Test Case Data in Excel.

 From the Test Manager, you can edit your input data files.